 If friends so desire, memorial contributions may be made to the Canadian Cancer Society (www.cancer.ca).

-To plant a tree in memory of Dennis Robert Copeland, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Dennis Robert Copeland, please visit our tribute store.

 Canadian Cancer Society